 The hidden fields are then shown in grey in the Data pane.
 You can then select one or more hidden fields, right-click (control-click on a Mac) and select Unhide.

-Select Hide All Unused Fields on the Data pane menu to quickly hide all of the fields that are not being used in the workbook.
+Select Hide All Unused Fields on the Data pane menu to quickly hide all the fields that aren’t being used in the workbook.

 Note: Hiding fields can be a good way to decrease the size of a data extract file because hidden fields are automatically excluded from the extract.